vladkorotnev/traktor-obs-relay/readme.md

 ### `auto-vj.html`

 Plays video files stored by the same name as the played audio files automatically.
 Not guaranteed to be 100% in sync for obvious reasons.
 Supports `webm` and `mp4` with opacity.

+### `logger.html`

+Creates a timecode log.
+Open it in your browser (*not in OBS!*) before you start your set to have a timecode list ready for copying into YouTube video descriptions or Mixcloud timestamps.
+You can also filter played songs by duration to ignore samples, choose whether you want to timestamp based on introducing a track into the mix or when the track goes solo, and offset the whole list by a number of seconds to align with the video/audio file.